 Turn Your Device into an HDMI Monitor with a Capture Card

-To use your device as a portable display for a gaming console, laptop, camera, or any other HDMI-output device, you need a USB-C capture card (not a USB-C hub or USB-C to HDMI cable).
+To use your device as a portable display for a gaming console, laptop, camera, or other HDMI devices, a USB-C capture card is required (USB-C hubs and USB-C to HDMI adapters are not supported).

-Cameras, endoscopes, and microscopes with USB streaming features are also supported.
+USB streaming devices such as cameras, endoscopes, and microscopes are also supported.

 Pro Features